 The term “labradorite” itself is a source of confusion as well.
 Maybe not so much in the US because this trap was set by French and Russian geologists and creates trouble where their influence for historical reasons have been greater.
 The problem is that labradorite for them is a rock type containing lots of mineral labradorite.
 So the problem is just like the famous dolomite problem.
 One always has to think about what are we actually talking about — a rock or a mineral?

 Anorthosite is usually defined as a leucocratic rock.
 Leucocratic means light-colored?
 Well, this is complicated.
 I recommend to be careful here as well.
 Leucocratic can be defined as ‘felsic’ or ‘not mafic’.
-Leucocratic minerals are those that are relatively rich in silicon and aluminium but contain little iron and magnesium.
+Leucocratic minerals are those that are relatively rich in silicon and aluminum but contain little iron and magnesium.
 Felsic minerals (quartz, feldspar, muscovite) are generally lighter than mafic minerals (pyroxene, hornblende, biotite, olivine) but not always.
 Some plagioclase feldspars are definitely darker than bright green olivine crystals.
 And some pyroxenes are colorful as well.
-I again have to say that nature doesn’t care about our classification schemes and always finds a way to laugh at us.
+I again have to say that nature does not care about our classification schemes and always finds a way to laugh at us.
 Anorthosite in many cases is not light-colored at all.
 This is the result of tiny Fe-Ti oxide inclusions in plagioclase crystals that give them bluish-black hue.

 One fascinating aspect associated with many anorthosites is an effect called labradorescence.
 It is a special form of iridescence.
 Plagioclase crystal is composed of many exsolution lamellae — minerals have broken up into many slabs of alternating composition.
 These slabs act like mirrors.
 Some light reflects back from the crystal surface but some portion of it penetrates the surface to be reflected back from the next lamellae which is 20…50 nanometers below the surface.
 Reflected lightwaves combine (this is called interference) and create peculiar colors which in our case seem to be mostly blue.